Terminology and abbreviations¶

 Asset Management Record

-Application Programming Identifier (uint32).
+Application Process Identifier (uint32).
 Used to differentiate between for example user profiles.
 Sometimes named “Profile ID”.

 Application Programming Interface.
 Application implementers use the API of the p-net Profinet stack.